yuwvandy/KG-LLM-MDQA/LLaMA/README.md

 Please refer instruction [here](https://github.com/Lightning-AI/lit-llama) for accessing pre-trained checkpoints of LLaMA(2).
 After you have them, please following instruction [here](https://github.com/Lightning-AI/lit-llama/blob/main/howto/download_weights.md) to transform the model weight to the model checkpoint.

 > [!important]
-Note that we also provide the model checkpoints after the download and process in the [Dropbox]().
+Note that we also provide the model checkpoints after the download and process in the checkpoints.zip in [Dropbox](https://www.dropbox.com/scl/fo/y9ydmvv0bj846klkfdin0/h?rlkey=epyzclz2kbcf2g4iuz0tojlm9&dl=0).
 Please only use it after you obtain the permission [here](https://ai.meta.com/llama/)